jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

-# Comparison To Other Frameworks
+# Comparison to other frameworks

 There are several fancy machine learning libraries out there, so what makes Finetuner unique?